Public Health Leadership Certificate

 - Public health and other health care professionals who want to learn how to improve their team leadership skills.

 - Those in health or social service related professions who may not need a full MPH, but wish to enhance their professional knowledge of how to be an effective leader in public health organizations.

 - Those wishing to pursue an MPH and expecting to use these credits towards that goal.

 - Priority given to those with at least five years in a health or social science related field.

 - Experience in management and administration.

 - Excellent English language skills, especially writing skills.

-For additional information about the Public Health Leadership Certificate, please contact faculty director David Steffen at Certificates@unc.edu or Michele Fulton at 919.843.5758.
+For additional information about the Public Health Leadership Certificate, please go to the Certificate FAQ page, or contact faculty director David Steffen at Certificates@unc.edu or Michele Fulton at 919.843.5758.